CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Dropbox.md

 ### Dropbox Teamspaces

 Dropbox has recently made changes to the Team Spaces folders structure an may not appear displayed in purple.
-Dropbox support should be able to confirm if this is being used in the client's Dropbox enviroment if encountering errors when moving folders during a migration.
-This is not supported by the CloudM Tool.
+Dropbox team spaces can be identified by running the following curl command:

+curl -X POST https://api.dropboxapi.com/2/team/team_folder/list ^ --header "Authorization: Bearer [BearerID] ^ --header "Content-Type: application/json" ^ --data "{\"limit\": 100}"

+Note that some Dropbox Business teams use the <a href="https://www.dropbox.com/developers/documentation/http/teams"> Team Space.
+Accessing its contents requires passing the Dropbox-API-Path-Root header to calls to the<a href="https://www.dropbox.com/developers/documentation/http/teams#documentation"> Dropbox User API.